rukman7/rukman7.github.io/_posts/2020-09-04-Lessons-Christian-Bale-roles.md

 <div style="text-align: right"> <cite>Christian Bale as Alfred Borden</cite></div>

 #### Copycat
-Angier copied Borden's 'The transported man illusion' and explained it as though it was an improvement over an exisitng act.
-This is similar to how in this modern world people copy works of others and call it their work.
+Angier copied Borden's 'The transported man illusion' and explained it as though it was an improvement over an exisiting act.
+This is similar to how people copy works of others and call it theirs.
 In the end, Copying is still copying.

 #### Keeping a secret
 Borden refused to share his secret no matter what.
 Money, fame or nothing could persuade him away to reveal his secret trick.